 Romy, 23, investigates her parents’ divorce, with the help of a friend behind the camera.
-A liberating half-musical/half-documentary roadmovie, between mental disorders, Shoah, terrible secrets and a fierce will to live.
+A liberating half-musical/half-drama roadmovie, between mental disorders, Shoah, terrible secrets and a fierce will to live.

 Romy hasn’t seen her father nor his side of the family since her parents divorced about 10 years ago.
 Meanwhile, she has developed a strong chemistry with her mother, founder of the “LOL” Brand.

 In the middle of an existential crisis, she decides to go visit her father in Brussels and lead an investigation on the reasons behind the divorce.